STIXProject/schemas/README.md

 # STIX Schema Development

-**NOTE:** If you are looking for official releases of STIX, please see http://stix.mitre.org/language/ .
+**NOTE:** If you are looking for official releases of STIX, please see http://stixproject.github.io/releases/1.2/.
 The schemas in this respository (even the [tagged releases](https://github.com/STIXProject/schemas/releases)) are NOT OFFICIAL, as there are a couple post-processing steps not covered in the files in this repository.
-If there are any inconsistencies between the files in this repository and the files on stix.mitre.org, the files there take precedence.
+If there are any inconsistencies between the files in this repository and the files on https://stixproject.github.io/, the files there take precedence.

 ## About STIX

 Structured Threat Information eXpression (STIX) is a collaborative community-driven effort to define and develop a standardized language to represent structured cyber threat information.
 The STIX Language intends to convey the full range of potential cyber threat information and strives to be fully expressive, flexible, extensible, automatable, and as human-readable as possible.
 All interested parties are welcome to participate in evolving STIX as part of its open, collaborative community.

-Please visit the [STIX Web Site](http://stix.mitre.org) for more information about the STIX Language.
+Please visit the [STIX website](https://stixproject.github.io/) for more information about the STIX Language.

-The STIX Language operates under the [STIX Terms of Use](http://stix.mitre.org/about/termsofuse.html).

 ## Getting Help